-The living wage takes into account federal and provincial taxes and transfers, and changes in government policies (notably at the federal level) explain why the Metro Vancouver living wage went down in 2016.
+The living wage takes into account federal and provincial taxes and transfers, and changes in federal government policies explain why the Metro Vancouver living wage decreased in 2017.

-The new, non-taxable Canada Child Benefit, which replaces the old system of federal child benefits as of July 1, 2016, is a lot more generous for families with income under \$100,000.
-The difference is so significant that even though this benefit is only available for six months of the year, it boosts the family income enough to largely offset the increase in the cost of living in Metro Vancouver.
-Without the Canada Child Benefit, the Metro Vancouver living wage would have been 61 cents higher.
+The new, non-taxable Canada Child Benefit, which replaced the old system of federal child benefits in July 2016, is much more generous for families with income under \$100,000.
+The difference is so significant that it boosts the family income enough to offset the increase in the cost of living in Metro Vancouver.